Redstonemacanic/undotale-godot4-red/README.md

 6. Have fun messing around!

 ## License
-The project is free to use only for **NON-commercial purposes.
-Do NOT sell this.**
+The project is free and falls under the MIT license.
-Doing so results in copyright infringement torwards the current UNDERTALE owner.
+Selling a compiled version of this project as is without removing UNDERTALE assets, however, will result in copyright infringement torwards the current UNDERTALE owner.
 *UNDERTALE is a creation of Toby Fox.*
 Most of the assets were taken or copied from them and are therefore not mine.
 Only thing I have to take credit for is the code I wrote and nothing else.